-The 2020 Financial Plan provides for general operating expenditures of \$142.3 million.
-This amount excludes taxes collected for and remitted to other levels of government and/or taxing authorities in the amount of \$44.8 million.
+The 2021 Financial Plan provides for general operating expenditures of \$139.0 million.
+This amount excludes taxes collected for and remitted to other levels of government and/or taxing authorities in the amount of \$46.7 million.

-A taxation increase of \$2,076,194 is required to maintain core service levels and funding for contractual commitments.
-No additional increases are being recommended to the Road Rehabilitation Levy, General Infrastructure Reinvestment Reserve Fund or the Snow Control levy.
-Thus, the combined total taxation increase for 2020 is proposed to be \$3,373,351, which equates to a 1.89% increase.
-This increase includes an estimated offset of \$1,297,157 in non-market change tax revenue.
+A taxation increase of \$2,261,442 is required to maintain core service levels and funding for contractual commitments.
+The combined total taxation increase for 2021 is proposed to be \$3,533,261, which equates to a 2.00% increase.
+This increase includes an estimated offset of \$1,271,129 in non-market change tax revenue.

 On a quarterly basis, the Ministry of Public Safety and Solicitor General transfers 10% of net casino revenues from the Treasure Cove Casino to the City; annual reporting on the use of these funds is required.
-The 2020 gaming revenue budget has been estimated at \$2.6 million, equivalent to the
+The 2021 gaming revenue budget has been estimated at \$0 as casinos have been closed due to ongoing public health orders regarding the COVID-19 pandemic.
+This will represent a loss to reserves for general capital projects and gaming of approximately \$2.6 million in 2021.